mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 ranging from Air/Rafts through ATVs to more humble work trucks.

 OBERLINDES
-A ‘fledgling’ shipping line operating a handful of vessels across Regina and Aramis subsectors and out into the Vargr Extents, Oberlindes is a family concern which has been known to take in free traders seeking a ‘home’.
+A 'fledgling' shipping line operating a handful of vessels across Regina and Aramis subsectors and out into the Vargr Extents, Oberlindes is a family concern which has been known to take in free traders seeking a 'home'.
 As its operations increase in size, Oberlindes risks treading on the toes of Akerut, which operates in the same areas on a much larger scale.